helidon-io/helidon/docs/modules/config/config-profiles.md

 4. You can also define a `ConfigSourceProvider` as a registry service (and this will work the same as in Helidon imperative code)

+For a registry-managed `Config`, each source listed in the profile is resolved using the owning service registry.
+The requested type can be provided by a `ConfigSourceProvider` or by a named `ConfigSource`; built-in source types remain available.
+The same resolution applies when an explicit registry is configured using `Config.Builder.serviceRegistry` in the Helidon imperative model.

 ### Designing a config source that integrates with profiles and default config

 Note that this approach will only work if you get a `Config` instance from the